 Our school is a caring, supportive and family orientated community where we encourage our children to ‘be the best that they can be’.
 This is achieved within the context of an exciting and relevant curriculum that meets their needs and is underpinned by our School Logo ‘Inspire, Cherish and Achieve Together.’

 Our strong and committed Governing Body have made the decision to keep class sizes as small as possible lower down the school in order to ensure high quality support for our youngest children.
-The entire school has been refurbished over the past 4 years to include the playground and a Trim Train on the large playing field, a purpose built kitchen so that children can cook as part of their learning in Science, Maths and Literacy.
-A community garden area is soon to be undertaken following successful Big Lottery Grant funding.
+The entire school has been refurbished over the past 4 years to include the playground and a Trim Trail on the large playing field, a purpose built kitchen so that children can cook as part of their learning in Science, Maths and Literacy.
+Thanks to Big Lottery Grant funding, we also have a community garden area where children grow vegetables, fruit, flowers and herbs; in addition, a potting shed and poly tunnel, thanks to Community First Grant funding.

 We are very proud of our school community; if you would like further information please do not hesitate to contact us.

 Years 2 and 3 had a wonderful Viking Day in school.
 They even had a special visitor ‘Odin’ who shared tales and genuine Viking Experiences.
 They enjoyed their artistic activities as well as their home made soup and bread.
 A brilliant day, thanks to Odin and all the staff for this amazing experience.

 Many thanks to our friend Dean Smith from Yorkshire Cricket Board.
 He visited Year 6 and despite the rain, helped to develop the skills of our Year 6 in Yorkshire’s National Sport.
 A brilliant afternoon – thanks to Mr. Sandwith for the lovely film of the occasion.